 Live-casting the show, a ‘Customise the Catwalk’ feature allowed users not only to see & purchase the looks as they watched, but to change the colour and add other accessories within a seamless purchase experience.
 Items bought directly from the runway will arrive on shoppers’ doorsteps “3 months ahead of industry lead times”.
 Further social layers to the stream meant viewers could take pictures of the show and upload them straight to Facebook, putting the editorial job directly into their hands.

-Topshop’s CMO Justin Cooke (Burberry alumni) said, ‘By putting our customers in control of the live experience, they show us what they love, how they want to consume information, the ways they like to share and more… very powerful for a company that delivers newness at a speed that few others can’.
-Contagious has [More].
+Topshop’s CMO Justin Cooke (Burberry alumni) said, “By putting our customers in control of the live experience, they show us what they love, how they want to consume information, the ways they like to share and more.
+We will be able to measure the engagement of the customisation pieces against the other looks and see exactly what it is that makes customers want to spend time with specific elements of the experience, and we will also have tremendous insight into the colours that they want, which is very powerful for a company that delivers newness at a speed that very few others can.”